Black Charles and Mrs. Gray

 They lied down, they stayed and then walked after that.

-And day after day Black Charles did as was he was told--
+And day after day Black Charles did as he was told--

 Then went in the yard and dug another hole.